-The following table states the primary issues needing attention, makes a variety of recommendations, and provides expected outcomes.
+The following table states the primary issues needing attention, makes a variety of recommendations and provides expected outcomes.
 The outcomes can be used as checks to evaluate if the recommendations are providing the desired outcomes.
-The issues are all considered important; therefore no particular order is provided.

-Issue Recommendation Expected outcome Age diversity -Educate public as to the value of mature shade trees -Implement tree protection strategies, such as Requiring site plans and building permits and enact Measures to prevent or minimize damage. -Increase awareness of heritage trees. -Structure tree planting program around species Diversity. -Use "Right Tree, Right Place" model as tool for Public education. -Sustainable, Healthy urban Forest -Increased public awareness Species Diversity -Equip local nurseries with information on Recommended planting species. -Educate public on Urban Forest Management Plan and appropriate species to plant. -Sustainable, Healthy urban Forest -Higher resilience From threats to the Urban forest Increase Number of new Plantings -Enforce ordinances for planting street trees, Especially in newer neighborhoods and for Developers -Maximize the amount of "plantable" space in new Developments. -Update ordinances/code for new developments with Impervious surfaces to have a plan implemented to Achieve 33% canopy cover over 15 years. -Incorporate planting trees into capital improvement Programs, street and sidewalk improvements, and Other city infrastructure projects. -Develop educational materials on the benefits of Urban trees and disperse them to neighborhood Meetings and in the community. -Explore new methods such as gravel bed plantings For tree-growing sites, community and volunteer-run Nurseries, etc. -Expand tree voucher and cost-share programs and awareness of these programs. -Explore cost-share programs for schools and -Sustainable, Healthy urban Forest -A more robust Urban forest with a Better educated Public investing in it -Cost-effective Measures Implemented -Increased Canopy cover -Trees better- Adapted to local Climate.

-Nonprofits planting anywhere on their propertyWork with utility companies to offer tree replacement Programs.
-Preserving Mature trees -Support ordinance specification on who can work on City trees. -Develop ordinances on who can work on private trees. -Educate the public of the value of urban trees. -Create a heritage tree program to increase awareness For legacy trees. -Increased age Diversity -Improved tree Protection and Preservation Sustainability And utilization -Explore urban wood use opportunities, i.e. use wood Chips produced by tree service activities to mulch trees. -Bring logs from non-diseased or uninfested removals to a space where non-profits can have access to them. -Increased public Relations - Decreased wood Waste
+Issue Recommendation Expected Outcome Age diversity Educate public as to the value of mature shade trees - Implement tree protection strategies, such as requiring site plans and building permits and enact measures to prevent or minimize damage.
+Increase awareness of heritage trees.
+Structure tree planting program around species diversity.
+Use "Right Tree, Right Place" model as tool for education.
+Sustainable, healthy urban forest Increased public awareness Species Diversity Equip local nurseries with information on recommended planting species.
+Educate public on Urban Forest Management Plan and appropriate species to plant.
+Keep preferred tree planting list up to date.
+Urban Forest with higher resilience from threats to trees Increase Number of new Plantings Enforce ordinances for planting street trees, especially with developers in new neighborhoods.
+Maximize the amount of plantable space in developments.
+Update ordinances/code for new developments with impervious surfaces to have a plan implemented to achieve 33% canopy cover over 15 years.
+Incorporate planting trees into capital improvement programs, street and sidewalk improvements, and other city infrastructure projects.
+Develop educational materials on the benefits of urban trees, disperse them to neighborhood meetings and public.
+Explore new methods such as gravel bed plantings for tree-growing sites, community and volunteer-run nurseries, etc. Expand tree voucher and cost-share programs and awareness of these programs.
+Sustainable, healthy urban forest A more robust urban forest with a better educated public making investments Cost-effective measures implemented Increased canopy cover Trees better adapted to local climate.
+Preserving Mature trees Support ordinance specification on who can work on city trees.
+Develop ordinances on who can work on private trees.
+Educate the public on the value of urban trees.
+Create a heritage tree program to increase awareness for legacy trees.
+Increased age diversity Improved tree protection and preservation Sustainability and Utilization Explore urban wood use opportunities, i.e. use wood chips produced by tree service activities to mulch trees.
+Bring logs from non-diseased or non-infested removals to a space where there can potentially be creative and structural uses for them.
+Increased public relations and decreased wood waste